kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 ### Securing Monit
-To use the [monit](http://mmonit.com/monit/) Monitoring tab in admin console, you will need to also configure the SSL certificate for monit.
+To use the [monit](http://mmonit.com/monit/) Monitoring tab in admin console, you will need to also configure the SSL certificate for monit, see [Generate PEM Instructions](http://www.digicert.com/ssl-support/pem-ssl-creation.htm)
-To use the same certificate as you used for Kaltura they will need to be in PEM format.
-If it is not see [Generate PEM Instructions](http://www.digicert.com/ssl-support/pem-ssl-creation.htm)

 Edit: `/opt/kaltura/app/configurations/monit/monit.conf` and add:
 ```